ania7x/Spitogatos/README.md

 1. Download and install XAMPP includes Apache, MySQL, and PHP  from https://www.apachefriends.org/ ( I downloaded the one for windows)

-2.Create the spitogatos Folder: Inside the XAMPP htdocs directory, create a folder named spitogatos.
+2.Add the spitogatos Folder: Inside the XAMPP htdocs directory, add the spitogatos folder.

 3.Open xampp , start apache php and mysql.